Terms and Conditions

 - Do all in their power to ensure that their activities do not put others at risk.

 - Be objective and give the best advice possible when called upon for a professional opinion.

 - Further the interests and maintain the dignity and welfare of The IBD and the Fermentation Industries and associated industries.GDPR

 - Candidates should note that the IBD examination regulations permit the IBD to request delegate names from IBD Accredited Tutors subject to requirements of the Data Protection Act 2018.

 - When you register for a tutorial, course or examination with the IBD, we will process some or all of the following personal data so that we can provide our tutorials, courses and Examinations to you:

 - Name and contact details

 - Membership / candidate number

-- If you are applying for a revision course and or an examination on behalf of someone else, it is your duty to make them aware that you are providing their personal data to us.
+- If you are applying for a tutorial, course and or an examination on behalf of someone else, it is your duty to make them aware that you are providing their personal data to us.
 Our lawful basis for processing this data is that it is ‘necessary for the performance of a contract, or to take steps to enter into a contract’, as set out in the Data Protection Act 2018.

 - We use third party solutions for some of our processes:

-- You may be auto-enrolled onto our Learning Management System (LMS) so that we can provide you with access to the learning resources you have paid for, which is hosted by E-learn design.
+- You may be auto-enrolled onto our Learning Management System (LMS) so that we can provide you with access to the learning material you have paid for, which is hosted by E-learn design.
 You can find out more their data privacy at https://www.e-learndesign.co.uk/about/oss-and-ethics-policy/